Deadheading

 Many plants (not all) respond to deadheading by re-flowering.
 Of the plants photographed, the poppy, for instance, or the verbena would not normally require deadheading because their flowers would not re-grow.

-The series Deadheading marks the start of a cycle of things very wabi sabi, and with it the cycle of life, balance, renewal and our duty to do more to look after our planet.
+The series Deadheading comments on the cycle of life, balance, renewal and our duty to do more to look after our planet.

 (1) We find all these principles also in the concept of wabi-sabi.